Home ยป Natural Hair Care ยป Fine Hair Foundations ยป Winter Hair Care Strategies to Protect Your Crown

-This is episode #6 and in the episode, I’m sharing various strategies and tips for effective winter hair care.
+There are various strategies and tips you can employ for effective winter hair care.
 The tips are generally for those with natural hair but those with other hair types may find value in them as well.

 The information shared is for the benefit of those with an intent to protect their hair from breakage.

-Here on the East Coast, winter is in full swing… finally
+On the East Coast, when winter comes, it is in full swing.

 Strategy #2: Increasing Protective Styling